gregorywmorris/dcj-manufacturing-oil-rig/README.md

         * Big data 6V's (volume, value, variety, velocity, veracity, and Variability)
     * Data is provided in 3-month batches/cohorts.
     * Data scientists need access to CSV format and use AWS Sagemaker.
-    * SOLUTION: Use the current onsite MySQL.
+    * SOLUTION: Use onsite MySQL.
 Database: `energymobile`
         * REASON: The limited data volume and limited use do not justify cloud expense when cheap local storage is available.
     * SOLUTION: Export a CSV from the database and import it to an S3 bucket.
 CSV: `oil-well-data-all-historical`
         * REASON: S3 will allow Sagemaker to have access to the data and CSV is the desired format.
 Creating the CSV from a database query is more efficient than scripting a program to create a combined CSV from the text files.